Drug information provided by: IBM Micromedex

-It is important that your doctor check the progress of you or your child at regular visits, especially during the first few months of your treatment with lamotrigine.
+It is important that your doctor check your or your child's progress at regular visits, especially during the first few months of your treatment with lamotrigine.
 This will allow your doctor to change your dose, if necessary, and will help reduce any unwanted effects.

 It is important to tell your doctor if you become pregnant while using this medicine.
 Your doctor may want you to join a pregnancy registry for patients taking a seizure medicine.

-You should not start or stop using birth control pills or other female hormonal products while you are taking this medicine until you have consulted your doctor.
+You should not start or stop using birth control pills or other female hormonal products while you are using this medicine until you have consulted your doctor.

 Tell your doctor right away if you have unusual changes in your menstrual cycle such as breakthrough bleeding while taking lamotrigine and birth control pills or other female hormonal products.

 Lamotrigine may cause blurred vision, double vision, clumsiness, unsteadiness, dizziness, or drowsiness.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are not alert, well-coordinated, or able to see well.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.
 If these reactions are especially bothersome, check with your doctor.

 Skin rash may be a sign of a serious unwanted effect.
 Check with your doctor immediately if you or your child develop a rash, fever, flu-like symptoms, or swollen glands, or if your seizures becomes worse.